 A lot of these younger people are getting the wrong idea from James Dewitt Yancey much in the same that schools and students got the wrong idea from Charlie Parker.
 Just like a lot of people got the wrong idea from Trane.
 They’ve been reduced to certain abstract elements and intellectual elements that can be easily dispersed and taught, but the cultural part is completely overlooked.
 That’s what the meat and potatoes actually are; that’s actually the thing that makes it special.

 So they go to a gig and they see Chris Dave playing his rhythmic abstraction.
 What they forget is that when Chris Dave is on the gig with D’Angelo or Maxwell, he doesn’t play all that stuff!
 He plays straight down the pocket.
 He plays rhythm that makes people want to dance.
-They’re not as familiar of the Chris Dave with Mint Condition.
+They’re not as familiar with the Chris Dave of Mint Condition.
 That’s an important part of the history.
-They’re not as familiar with the Chris Dave who can swing is ass off.
-He can do that first, so when he plays a rhythmic abstraction; it means something because he lives the one.
+They’re not as familiar with the Chris Dave who can swing his ass off.
+He can do that first so when he plays a rhythmic abstraction, it means something because he lives one.
 That’s different from not learning how to firmly establish a quarter note and you’re trying to play off the quarter note.